rafid29mehda/Multi-modal-Medical-Model/1/YOLO-based model.md

 4. **Train Model**: Train the YOLOv5 model on your dataset.
 5. **Evaluate Model**: Evaluate model performance on the validation set.
 6. **Inference**: Run inference on new images and visualize the results.

-This setup should allow you to train a YOLO-based model for detecting benign and malignant masses in mammography images.
-Let me know if you need further assistance!